bag3318/RockPaperScissors/docs/index.md

 # Play Rock Paper Scissors Game

-My `Play Rock Paper Scissors Game` game is programmed in the Ruby programming language.
+My `Play Rock Paper Scissors Game` is programmed in the Ruby programming language.

 **I hope you will enjoy it! :\]**